APercy/ap_airship/README.md

 Minetest 5.4 mod: Airship
 ========================================

 This mod implements an airship for minetest.
+This airship is affected by the wind.
+The wind better works with Climate API
 THIS IS VERY EXPERIMENTAL AND HAVE A LOT OF MISSING FEATURES.
 AND I KNOW IT I will remove the above text in future, I hope.